tibordp/wigglenet/README.md

 kubectl apply -f https://raw.githubusercontent.com/tibordp/wigglenet/v0.1.0/deploy/manifest.yaml
 ```

-See the comments in the manifest for configuration options.
+See [the manifest](./deploy/manifest.yaml) for configuration.
+The configuration options are [described here](./internal/config/config.go).

-## Allocate public IPv6 addreses to pods
+## Public IPv6 addresses for pods

 Wigglenet expects that each `Node` object have `.spec.PodCIDRs` set, but does not require that they be drawn from a specific contiguous supernet.
 In most cases, the node CIDRs are allocated automatically by kube-controller-manager (e.g. from the prefixes in `--pod-network-cidr` passed to kubeadm).
 However, if `--pod-network-cidr` is not set or if `--allocate-node-cidrs false` is passed to kube-controller-manager, the `PodCIDRs` will have to be set on each node either manually or through some other mechanism.